rfielding/microcms/README.md

 ## Permissions

-A user gets a link with a secret link, that sets a cookie to set user attributes.
+A user gets sent a secret link, that sets a cookie to set user attributes.

 `GET /registration/?account=5ee5de77d0c566d2b8c170a03894ff2d`